Is there any better breakfast than warm waffles with a drizzle of maple syrup? Nicely spiced & crisp, these carrot waffles are some of my favorites.

 It’s springtime, and one of my favorite veggies is in peak season – the humble carrot.
-I love them in soups, in tacos… and right now they’re my favorite vegetable to eat for breakfast.
+I love them in soups, in tacos, in cake (see here or here for a vegan version)… and right now they’re my favorite vegetable to eat for breakfast.
 Currently, I’m alternating between carrot cookies and these waffles that are – you guessed it – in the new cookbook!

 This is one of my favorite recipes, (and also one of my favorite photos from the book – how sweet is this little breakfast scene that Jenn set up!?)